 On low speed, add the birthday cake crumbs and mix just until evenly distributed in the cookie dough, no more than 30 seconds.

 The next step is to portion out the dough onto the prepared baking sheet.
 The book says to use a 2 ¾-ounce ice cream scoop, which produces cookies of enormous proportions.
 I prefer a smaller one, which holds about ¼ cup dough, because it produces a nicely sized cookie—not too big, not too small.
-Gently flatten the tops of the cookie dough scoops.
+Gently pat down the cookie dough scoops into discs.
 Cover the sheet pan with plastic wrap and refrigerate for at least 1 hour, or up to 1 week.
 I usually make my dough and bake it the next day.
 Do NOT bake your cookies from room temperature, as they will not bake up correctly.

 When you’re ready to bake, heat the oven to 350°F.